808thlife/Smart-expense-tracker/README.md

 ## Features

 - **Track Expenses**: Easily log daily expenses and categorize them (e.g., groceries, entertainment, transportation).
 - **Date Filters**: Filter expenses by different time periods (today, this week, this month) to analyze your spending.
+YET TO IMPLEMENT
 - **Graphs and Charts**: Visualize your spending patterns through graphs, giving you clear insights into where your money is going.
 - **AI Integration**: Get personalized AI-powered analysis of your expenses over a given period of time, helping you make smarter financial decisions.
 - **Expense Categories**: Organize expenses by categories for a detailed view of your financial activity.
 - **Reminders & Notifications**: Set reminders for upcoming payments or recurring expenses.
+YET TO IMPLEMENT
 - **Export Data**: Export your expenses as a CSV file for further analysis or sharing.
+YET TO IMPLEMENT

 ## AI Integration

 The app uses AI to analyze your spending habits across various periods (e.g., week, month, or custom date range).
 The AI helps you answer questions like:

 - Where do you spend the most?
 - How much have you spent on groceries in the past month?
+YET TO IMPLEMENT
 - What are your biggest recurring expenses?

 Based on this analysis, the app can give recommendations or insights on how to optimize your budget.